 UPDATED CHART FOR UK TREBLES AT BOTTOM OF PAGE

-Crocheting in rounds can be a bit daunting and people have said to me that when they do, their work turns into a funny shape or curls up
+Crocheting in rounds can be a bit daunting and people always ask me, why does their circle curl up or turn into a funny shape

 This can be due to a couple of things - If you find that it doesn't look round, it's just a case of making sure your increase doesn't always fall in the same place on each round

 For work that is curling, it could be your tension, but is more than likely to be that you haven't got the right amount of increases in the round

 As a rule, I personally like to work in rounds that increase by 6 each time.
 I find it gives me a nice flat circle and is easy to work out the increases

 I always use a stitch marker, then if the doorbell or the phone rings, I can just unpick back to the marker and won't have to start again.
 Also, my logic for working in rounds, means I always work the round in six segments so when I get back to the stitch marker I know I am back to the start

 I work in UK terms Double Crochet throughout

 I begin with 6 dc in my first round.
 I adopt the magic ring method, but you could also use the chain method to make your starter ring